iotaledger/tips/text/0018-transaction-payload/0018-transaction-payload.md

 ## Structure

-### Serialized layout
+### Serialized Layout

-A _Transaction Payload_ is made up of two parts:
+A <i>Transaction Payload</i> is made up of two parts:
-1. The _Transaction Essence_ part which contains the inputs, outputs and an optional embedded payload.
+1. The <i>Transaction Essence</i> part which contains the inputs, outputs and an optional embedded payload.
-2. The _Unlock Blocks_ which unlock the inputs of the _Transaction Essence_.
-When an unlock block contains a signature, it signs the entire _Transaction Essence_ part.
+2. The <i>Unlock Blocks</i> which unlock the <i>Transaction Essence</i>'s inputs.
+In case the unlock block contains a signature, it signs the Blake2b-256 hash of the serialized <i>Transaction Essence</i> part.

 All values are serialized in little-endian encoding.
-The serialized form of the transaction is deterministic, meaning the same logical transaction always results in the same serialized byte sequence.
+In contrast to the [current IOTA protocol](https://github.com/iotaledger/protocol-rfcs/pull/18) inputs and outputs are encoded as lists, which means that they can contain duplicates and may not be sorted.

-The *Transaction ID* is the [BLAKE2b-256](https://tools.ietf.org/html/rfc7693) hash of the entire serialized payload data including signatures.
+A [Blake2b-256](https://tools.ietf.org/html/rfc7693) hash of the entire serialized data makes up
+<i>Transaction Payload</i>'s ID.

-The following table structure describes the entirety of a _Transaction Payload_ in its serialized form:
+Following table structure describes the entirety of a <i>Transaction Payload</i>'s serialized form.
 * Data Type Notation, see [RFC-0017](https://iotaledger.github.io/protocol-rfcs/0017-tangle-message/0017-tangle-message.html#data-types)
 * <details>
     <summary>Subschema Notation</summary>